-Online Capacity Building Programme on Disaster Risk Reductio
+Online Capacity Building Programme on Disaster Risk Reduction Date: 19 June 2020:: Rono Hills

-"When disaster strikes, the time to prepare has passed", the words of Steven Cyros warns us to have a plan before the damaging onset.
-In this regard, the Department of Social Work, RGU has conducted Online Capacity Building Programme (eCBP) on Disaster Risk Reduction with special reference to Earthquake, Flood, Landslide, Fire and other Emergent Hazards for National and International Participants.
+"When disaster strikes, the time to prepare has passed", the words of Steven Cyros warns us to have a plan before the damaging onset in this regard, the Department of Social Work, RGU has conducted online Capacity Building Programme (eCBP) on Disaster Risk Reduction with special reference to Earthquake, Flood, Landslide, Fire and other Emergent Hazzards for National and International

-During Inaugural Session, the Vice Chancellor, Prof. Saket Kushwaha emphasized that we have the engineering and technological capacities evolving to minimize disaster impacts.
-Every day engineers and scientists come up with dimate and disaster smart solutions to make structures earthquake-proof, to mitigate the impact of flocods, and to stave of the worst of humicanes.
+During Inaugural Session, the Vice Chancellor, Prof. Saket Kushwaha emphasized that we have the engineering and technological capacities evolving to mmimize disaster impacts.
+Every day engineers and scientists come up with climate and disaster smart solutions to make structures earthquake-proof, to mitigate the impact of Boods, and to stave off the worst of humicanes.